Puppy Crying in a Crate

 What should I do if my Puppy is Crying in their Crate?

-Why do Puppies cry while in their Crates?
+Reasons why do Puppies cry while in their Crates

 While puppies almost always want to be let out of the crate, it is also important to know when that reality becomes necessary.
 If your puppy usually is relatively quiet while in the crate but begins to cry or bark, it is likely that they need to be let out for a toilet break.
 All of the previously mentioned reasons are perfectly normal when it comes to crate training your puppy.

-How should you stop a Puppy from crying in a Crate at night?
+How to stop a Puppy from crying in a Crate at night?

 Whatever you do, you should never punish your dog for whining or crying while in their crate.
 The puppy may already be anxious at the new surroundings and being shouted at will only exasperate the matter.
 If your dog is bored, scolding them will only give them the attention they are craving, thus prompting them to whine, cry, and bark more often.